-By expressing customer churn with a metric like this, you can turn it into like-for-like data that helps you measure progress over time.
+By expressing customer churn with a metric like this, you can turn it into like-for-like data that help you measure progress over time.
 You can also express your churn rate in terms of dollar value if it makes sense to do so.

 When defining churn, it’s important to be clear about when you consider somebody to have churned.
 Some sales cycles are longer than others.
-For example, in some industries, such as optical eyewear or home furnishings, it’s typical for customers to go for long periods without making a purchase because of the nature of the product, not because they’re under-engaged or at risk of churn.
+For example, in some industries, such as optical eyewear or home furnishings, it’s typical for customers to go for long periods without purchasing because of the nature of the product, not because they’re under-engaged or at risk of churn.

 Why does customer churn matter?

 Some customer churn is inevitable.
 It’s not realistic to think that 100% of the customers who bought from you on day 1 of your business will still be with you several years down the line.
 But when your customer churn rate is very high, or if it’s showing a trend of getting higher over time, you’ll want to take action.